banjocat/tornado-producer/README.md

 * JSON to rabbitmq
 * Visualization software of all of the above(if it exists)
 * Make all at least concurrent.. but determine which can be async and not.. and why
+* Simple benchmarks of sync(if created) and async of each

 ## Extra goals - depends on how long the above takes